Russian-Doom/russian-doom/COMPILING.md

 Please note: to run the compiled game executables you will need folder 'russian' (which contains translated wad files) placed in the folder with executables, as well as official IWAD files.

+### Building Russian DOOM on Linux

+Compiling on Linux is rather simple.

+##### Step 1: Checking compilation dependencies

+First of all, make sure you have all necessary dependencies for compilation.
+On Debian Linux they can be installed by following command, invoked by root:

+`apt-get install gcc make libsdl2-dev libsdl2-net-dev libsdl2-mixer-dev python-imaging`

+##### Step 2: Compiling Russian DOOM

+Download source code archive of latest release version or from Git repository, unpack it and use following commands:

+`./autogen.sh` <br />
+`make`

+After successful compilation the resulting binaries can be found in the src/ directory.

+Please note: to run the compiled game executables you will need folder 'russian' (which contains translated wad files) placed in the folder with executables, as well as official IWAD files.